 The man sitting next to him, who I assumed was his friend by the way they were talking and walked up together, nodded in agreement.
 His eyebrows raised and his palms open as if to say, “Of course, I should have thought of that.”

-I wasn’t sure what David meant by cleaned up, but I could understand needing money to get around and get things done.
+I could understand needing money to get around and get things done.
 It reminded me of how my father always gave money to people asking for it and how my mother always told him they were probably just going to buy booze with it.

 “That’s not on me, it’s on them,” he would say.
 I feel like David was showing me what we all really hope is happening when we give someone in need some spare change.

-“Anotha thing is pride.
+“Another thing is pride.
 Bostonians have a lot of pride, even before the whole marathon thing,” he said pointing to the finish line just feet away.

 “Yea so that’s what I would say.”